loveholidays/excalidraw-decrypt/README.md

 To continue editing the original document, simply visit the Excalidraw shareable link on a browser

+# Building

+Requires go 1.22.2.
+Running `make build` will create an `excalidraw-decrypt` binary in the `bin` directory.

 # Decryption process
 Using a public Excalidraw API to download the ciphered diagram: